-I think you guys know by now I have a little soft spot for Japanese patisseries.
-Sakurado has been one on my radar for quite some time but hadn’t really managed to squeeze in a visit to their South Kensington branch.
-When they announced the opening of another branch at Chinatown in late 2020, I had every intention to visit but – oh well – we’ve been told to stay at home.
+I think you all know by now I have a little soft spot for Japanese patisseries.
+Sakurado has been on my radar for quite some time but I hadn’t really managed to squeeze in a visit to their South Kensington branch.
+When they announced the opening of another branch in Chinatown in late 2020, I had every intention to visit but – oh well – we’ve been told to stay at home.
 But luckily, Sakurado offers not just local delivery (via Deliveroo), but also nationwide delivery!
-I ordered via their website where you can even select your preferred delivery time slots.
+So I placed an order via their website to finally try them out.

 Mille Crepe (£6.25 per slice)